Balancing Blogs and Business: Social Media the Smart Way

 Many business owners are considering splitting their time between building content on their website, like blogs etc, as an alternative form of advertising.
 Business owners need to be smart about this – which is generating more traffic?
 Your ads or your own words?

-Marketing should take 80% of your profits, and should take time.
-Social media should not be ignored though it can be challenging, but marketing in general is not easy.
+Marketing should take 80% of your profits and should take time.
+Social media should not be ignored though it can be challenging, marketing, in general, is not easy.
 Do not spread your resources too thin, and focus on what is actually working.
 If you are generating more leads through Pinterest, drop to tweeting once a week.
 If your Facebook page is leading to actual business page clicks, then focus your efforts on that.

 Use Social Media the Smart Way